ganeti/ganeti/doc/security.rst

 ----------

 Starting with Ganeti 2.0, Remote API traffic is encrypted using SSL/TLS by default.
 It supports Basic authentication as per :rfc:`2617`.
+Users can be granted different capabilities.
+Details can be found in the :ref:`RAPI documentation <rapi-users>`.

 Paths for certificate, private key and CA files required for SSL/TLS will be set at source configure time.
 Symlinks or command line